IrisBox/gewit-hring/_posts/2024-05-19-BlakesUniverse.md

 image: http://gewit-hring.com/images/posts/20240519-BlakesUniverse.jpg
 lead_image: http://gewit-hring.com/images/posts/20240519-BlakesUniverse.jpg
 alt_text: ""
-excerpt: "An inspiring wander with a waft of the warmth of harmony."
+excerpt: "Rediscovering a forgotten bridge and taking the scenic route for an inspiring wander with a waft of the warmth of harmony."
 author: Andy Corrigan
 audio:
 tags: []